HUIXIN-TW/Resume/index.md

 ### **Backend Engineer II, The U Group & Co** `2025.3 - Present`

-- Designed, developed, and maintained backend services using Python and TypeScript, ensuring scalable, reliable, and maintainable systems.
+- Designed, developed, and maintained scalable and reliable backend services using Python and TypeScript.
-- Built and optimized cross-service APIs to improve interoperability across microservices and enhance developer experience.
+- Built and optimized cross-service APIs, improving microservice interoperability and developer experience.
-- Managed and optimized AWS infrastructure for migration, performance, reliability, and cost-efficiency.
+- Managed and optimized AWS infrastructure, improving performance, reliability, and cost-efficiency.
-- Implemented CI/CD pipelines and automated deployments to streamline release processes and reduce operational overhead.
+- Implemented CI/CD pipelines and automated deployments, streamlining release processes and reducing operational overhead.
-- Contributed to frontend features using React for internal tools and dashboards, supporting better visibility into system and data processes.
+- Developed frontend features for internal tools and dashboards using React, enhancing system visibility.
 - Collaborated with data and ML teams to integrate backend services with data pipelines and analytics systems.
+- **Key Achievements:**
+  - Migrated **dozens of servers, databases, and AWS Lambda functions** to a new AWS account in a large-scale cloud migration.
+  - Replaced **AWS Fargate** with **Amazon EC2-backed Amazon ECS** and consolidated workloads across countries into a shared cluster, improving compute utilization and reducing infrastructure costs.

 ### **Data Engineer II, The U Group & Co** `2025.1 - 2025.3`

-- Managed and optimized data pipelines, utilizing Snowflake, dbt, and SQL to streamline data transformation and storage processes.
+- Managed and optimized data pipelines using Snowflake, dbt, and SQL to streamline data transformation and storage.
 - Developed and maintained Python-based machine learning pipelines.
-- Used ETLeap to automate data integration and migration tasks, improving efficiency in data workflows.
+- Automated data integration and migration using ETLeap, improving workflow efficiency.
 - Designed and orchestrated data pipelines with Dagster, ensuring reliability, monitoring, and efficient task execution.
 - Leveraged AWS cloud technologies to build scalable, secure data infrastructure.
-- Set up Pulumi IaC to manage Snowflake resources including users, roles, databases, etc.
+- Provisioned Snowflake resources (users, roles, databases) using Pulumi IaC.
-- Applied CI/CD practices with GitHub Actions to streamline deployment and testing.
+- Streamlined deployment and testing by implementing CI/CD pipelines with GitHub Actions.
+- **Key Achievements:**
+  - Transitioned **Snowflake** management from manual UI operations to **Infrastructure as Code (IaC)**, strengthening control, auditability, and deployment consistency.

 ### **Data Engineer I, The U Group & Co** `2024.3 - 2025.1`

-- Delivered high-quality data sets to clients, ensuring timely and accurate reporting
+- Delivered high-quality data sets to clients, ensuring timely and accurate reporting.
-- Troubleshot and resolved complex data flow, storage, and accessibility challenges, improving system performance.
+- Troubleshot and resolved complex data flow, storage, and accessibility challenges to improve system performance.
-- Managed and optimized data pipelines, utilizing Snowflake, dbt, and SQL to streamline data transformation and storage processes.
+- Managed and optimized data pipelines using Snowflake, dbt, and SQL to streamline data transformation and storage.
 - Collaborated with cross-functional teams to ensure data integrity, efficiency, and alignment with client needs.
 - Supported internal tools and ingestion systems through automation and process documentation.
+- **Key Achievements:**
+  - Optimized a large **dbt** project with **hundreds of modules**, improving daily delivery efficiency and cutting associated costs by **30%**.

 ### **Casual Teaching Assistant, University of Western Australia** `2024.2 - 2024.3`